 Through regular exams, Dr. Choate can often catch eye diseases and treat them before they permanently damage your vision.

 Everyone should undergo regular eye exams, and you should schedule them more frequently as you get older.
-Medical professionals generally recommend:
+Medical professionals generally recommend eye exams every 1-2 years depending on age and medical conditions.

 If you have a high risk for vision problems, you may need more frequent exams.
 For example, if you have diabetes, we will typically recommend at least one visit a year.